AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 *{More to be added}*

 ### Glossary
+Organised in alphabetical order

+* **Custom Keyword**: A user-defined word or phrase that can be used to filter, search or tag specific entries in BiteBuddy.
+* **Food Place**: Any food place, including but not limited to restaurants, hawker stalls, food trucks, and cafes.
 * **Mainstream OS**: Windows, Linux, Unix, MacOS
-* **Private contact detail**: A contact detail that is not meant to be shared with others

 --------------------------------------------------------------------------------------------------------------------